 Are you ready to take your Instagram game to the next level?
 Have you been eyeing up the competition and wondering how they’re managing to get so much more engagement than you?
-Well, the answer might be that they’ve conducted a professional Instagram audit.
+Well, the answer might be that they’ve conducted a professional Instagram audit, and have figured out what works for their audience.

 Yes, you heard me right!
 A thorough Instagram audit can help you identify what’s working and what isn’t with your account.
 You can see which posts are performing best, where you could use some improvement, and what kind of content your followers like best.

-If that sounds complicated, don’t worry—we’re here to walk you through it!
-In this post, we’ll show you how to conduct an Instagram audit like a pro.
+If that sounds complicated, don’t worry— I’m here to walk you through it!
+In this post, I’ll show you how to conduct an Instagram audit like a pro.
 We’ll cover all the key steps, from gathering data and analyzing results to actually implementing changes based on your findings.

 Let’s get started.